grumdrig/slog/vm.md

 	  less than 32k, probably much less, addressible with positive 16-bit values.
 It holds both code and data.

-	* Seven registers, also Int16s, described below, which may be accessed using memory addresses -1 down to -7.
+	* Four registers, also Int16s, described below, which may be accessed using memory addresses -1 down to -4.

 	* A vector of state variables, fetchable within the machine using negative addresses -8 or less.